It’s that time of the year – December’s holiday season puts festive foods, all sorts of special dishes and baking in the spotlight.

 Try to use about 1/4 cup of coconut flour to replace 1 cup of regular flour and experiment with it to see what works best for you.

 Sweet treats topping

 Decorate your homemade sweets with a layer of shredded coconut.
-It gives them a hint of tropical sweetness and a nice color contrast which works especially good on a chocolate background!
+It gives them a hint of tropical sweetness and a nice color contrast which works especially good on a dark chocolate background!

 Powdered sugar alternative

-Often times baked treats are sweet enough by themselves, but they are dipped in powdered sugar because it makes them look even tastier.
+Often times baked treats are sweet enough by themselves, but they are dipped in powdered sugar because it makes them look tastier.

 If you don’t need the sweetness but appreciate the aesthetics, grind some shredded coconut and use it instead of sugar.